bibi21000/jmx2munin/README.md

     env.url service:jmx:rmi:///jndi/rmi://127.0.0.1:7199/jmxrmi
     env.query java.lang:*

- * go to /usr/share/munin/plugins/jmx2munin.cfg/cassandra
+ Go to /usr/share/munin/plugins/jmx2munin.cfg/cassandra

     cd /usr/share/munin/plugins/jmx2munin.cfg/cassandra

- * install the default scripts :
+Install the default scripts :

     sudo ./install.sh

- * you can also get informations for a specific column family.
+You can also get informations for a specific column family.
 Generate the conf with the followinf command :

     sudo ./generate_cf_cfg.sh keyspace cf_name

- * and re-run the install script :
+and re-run the install script :

     sudo ./install.sh

- * restart munin-node :
+Restart munin-node :

     sudo /etc/init.d/munin-node restart

- * and wait ...
+and wait ...
 Data should appears on your master after a while.

 # How to extend